mgsx-dev/gdx-gltf/README.md

 ## Install

-gdx-gltf is avilable via Jitpack.
+gdx-gltf is available via Jitpack.

 ensure you have jitpack repository declared in your Gradle configuration :